psx-spx/psx-spx.github.io/docs/index.md

 > I am homeless in [Hamburg](https://problemkaputt.de/homeless.htm), please help me out!

-The authors of this fork though that this deserves more than a footnote, hence this notice here.
+The authors of this fork thought that this deserves more than a footnote, hence this notice here.

 ## Home